-Shock analysis assumptions Resilience 1 Resilience 2 Resilience 3 Equities -15.00% -25.00% -25.00% Interest rates (parallel shift) -0.75% -0.50% 1.00% Impact on accounts €'000 €'000 €'000 Increase/(decrease) in hedge asset values 223,436 219,755 (32,949) Hedge loss/(profit) in profit and loss account 24,826 24,917 (3,661) (90% hedge effectiveness assumed)
+Shock analysis assumptions Resilience 1 Resilience 2 Resilience 3 Equities -15.00% -25.00% -25.00% Interest rates (parallel shift) -0.75% -0.50% 1.00% Impact on accounts €'000 €'000 €'000 Increase/(decrease) in hedge asset values 167,276 151,930 (62,044) Hedge loss/(profit) in profit and loss account (90% hedge effectiveness assumed) 18,586 16,881 (6,894)

-For each shock, it has been assumed that the shock occurs instantaneously based on the derivatives held as at 31 December 2020.
-In practice, the hedge asset notional varies on a daily basis in line with the changes in the market sensitivity of the liability.
-The impact of a market shock will depend on the hedge asset notional held at the time of shock, the length of the period over which the shock occurs and the volatility of the underlying markets.
+For each shock, it has been assumed that the shock occurs instantaneously based on the derivatives held as at 31 December 2021.
+In practice, the hedge asset notional value varies on a daily basis in line with the changes in the market sensitivity of the liability.
+The impact of a market shock will depend on the hedge asset notional value held at the time of shock, the length of the period over which the shock occurs and the volatility of the underlying markets.
 The Company is most exposed to large instantaneous shocks where the hedge has not had time to be rebalanced.

-Foreign currency risk

-This risk arises due to fluctuations in foreign exchange rates.
+Foreign currency risk - This risk arises due to fluctuations in foreign exchange rates.
 The Company has exposure due to the underlying policyholder liabilities.
 The effects of currency exchange rates are also managed depending on the directional exposure.
-The Company has no non-euro sovereign bonds as at 31 December 2020 (2019: Nil).

-Basis risk
+The Company has a limited amount of non-euro shareholder assets and an additional hedging process is deployed to manage the related currency risk.

-Stemming from its dynamic hedging programme, the Company is exposed to basis risk due to the hedge basket not matching perfectly the underlying investment fund composition.
-Therefore, the main driver for basis risk is the tracking error between the hedge basket and the underlying investment funds.
-Overperformance or under-performance of underlying investment fund versus the hedge basket leads to basis risk gains or losses, respectively.
+Basis risk - Stemming from its dynamic hedging programme, the Company is exposed to basis risk due to the hedge instruments not matching perfectly the underlying investment fund composition.
+Therefore, the main driver for basis risk is the tracking error between the hedge instruments and the underlying investment funds.
+Over-performance or under-performance of underlying investment fund versus the hedge instruments leads to basis risk gains or losses, respectively.

-Volatility risk

-To mitigate the exposure to volatility risk, the Company uses a target volatility mechanism in the European variable annuity and selected Asian VA funds.
+Volatility risk - To mitigate the exposure to volatility risk, the Company uses a target volatility mechanism in the European variable annuity and selected Asian variable annuity funds.
 The target volatility mechanism aims to maintain the realised fund volatility within given targets.
 The realised volatility of the funds is observed to fluctuate around the target volatility, with the expected average being equal to the target volatility.
 In periods where the realised volatility is above the target, the Company can incur losses on its hedging programme.